MulinEgor/coffee_shop_tg_bot/readme.md

 - Docker
 - Pydantic

-## 📝 Примечание
+## 📝 Notes
-- API не имеет авторизации для упрощения разработки. При необходимости можно добавить JWT-аутентификацию.
+- API doesn't have authentication for development simplicity.
+JWT authentication can be added if needed.
-- Все взаимодействие с ботом происходит через inline-кнопки для удобства пользователя.
+- All bot interactions are done through inline buttons for user convenience.
-- Используется паттерн Repository для абстракции работы с базой данных.
+- Repository pattern is used for database operation abstraction.
-- Сервисный слой содержит всю бизнес-логику приложения.
+- Service layer contains all business logic of the application.